 Don’t spend more than 50% of your time in the North Island as wonderful as it is.
 I am always amazed at the amount of people I meet around the world whose New Zealand vacation only consisted of Auckland and Rotorua.
 Even more jaw dropping is the amount of people who visit the South Island and only hit Christchurch.
 Seriously?
 In my opinion you should follow a 70/30 rule with 70% of your time spent in the South Island and 30% in the North Island.
 When I worked with inbound independent travellers the number one complaint that I’d hear (and I’d hear it several times a day) was that they spent most of their time in the North Island, never realizing how much the South had to offer and how different the two islands are, or that the South Island is not only bigger but has a skeleton road network meaning that it takes longer to hit all of the worthwhile sites than it may seem when looking at a map.

 Don’t restrict yourself to the high season.
 It’s true that mid-January through to the end of March is the most reliable time of year for lots of warm sunny days, however the already stunning scenery becomes even more spectacular when there is snow low on the mountains in winter and spring.
-The latter is my favorite time to travel in New Zealand but winter is also fairly temperate in most places yet still offers some excellent skiing.
+The latter is my favourite time to travel in New Zealand, but winter is also fairly temperate in most places yet still offers some excellent skiing.
 Autumn is on the cool-side yet generally offers calm weather.
-Plus if you avoid the January/February rush when most people visit (and when many Kiwis travel) you’ll have more freedom to find accommodation and book activities as you go.
-The prices may be lower too however a big caveat is making sure that nothing on your ‘must see’ list is closed for the low season.
+Plus, if you avoid the January/February rush when most people visit (and when many Kiwis travel) you’ll have more freedom to find accommodation and book activities as you go.
+The prices may be lower too, however, a big caveat is making sure that nothing on your ‘must see’ list is closed for the low season.

 Compact yet diverse.
 Take the time to really explore New Zealand.